Slurm

 Slurm is a best-in-class, highly-scalable scheduler for HPC clusters.
 It allocates resources, provides a framework for executing tasks, and arbitrates contention for resources by managing queues of pending work.

-Why is MSI transitioning to the Slurm scheduler?
+Why did MSI transition to the Slurm scheduler?

 Slurm has become an industry standard for scheduling among HPC centers.
 It’s an open-source scheduler with a plugin framework that allows us to leverage tools developed at other centers.
 It is capable of stable management of a larger number of jobs than our current scheduler.
 Finally, it’s architecture opens opportunities to leverage technologies that will be useful for many areas of scientific computation.